 Aberdeen has six city parks, seven local parks, 32 neighbourhood parks and many more green spaces around the city.
-Visitors can enjoy these year round, with Music Events at Duthie Park, golf courses at Hazelhead to relaxing in the sun at Union Terrace Gardens located in the heart of the city centre.
-These parks have hosted a variety of yearly events, including music festivals, Aberdeen’s own Oktoberfest to live Opera entertainment.
-Our gardens here in Aberdeen have made the final of the Britain in Bloom annual competition an amazing 22 times already!
+Visitors can enjoy these all year round, from music events at Duthie Park, golf courses at Hazelhead, to relaxing in the sun at Union Terrace Gardens – located in the heart of the city centre.
+These parks have hosted a variety of annual events, including Aberdeen’s own Oktoberfest and live opera entertainment.
+Our gardens here in Aberdeen have even made the final of the annual Britain in Bloom competition over 20 times already!

-Not only does the city boast exceptionally beautiful open spaces, but the surround areas allow for surfing, kayaking, hill walking, mountain climbing and white water rafting all to be enjoyed in Scotland’s world famous scenery.
+Not only does the city boast beautiful open spaces, but the surrounding areas allow for surfing, kayaking, hill walking, mountain climbing and white water rafting – all to be enjoyed in Scotland’s world-famous scenery.

 A city steeped in History

-With over 300 castles waiting for you to explore, Aberdeenshire boasts outstanding historical buildings, with Craigievar Castle, Walt Disney’s inspiration to create the castle we see in his famous films, to the spectacular ruins of ancient Dunnottar Castle, and lastly to the castle that provided Bram Stroker with the inspiration he needed for Count Dracula’s castle, Slains.
+With over 300 castles waiting for you to explore, Aberdeenshire boasts outstanding historical buildings.
+There’s Craigievar Castle, Walt Disney’s inspiration for the castle we see in his films; the spectacular ruins of ancient Dunnottar Castle; and the castle that provided Bram Stoker with the inspiration for Count Dracula’s castle, Slains.